 At times, the Rebel offense showed promise but failed to put points on the scoreboard.

-"We were moving the ball on offense early and late in the game," said tailback Dominique Dorsey, who had 14 carries for 57 yards.
+"We were moving the ball on offense early and late in the game," tailback Dominique Dorsey said.
 "It was just unfortunate that we had some bad breaks."

 Sophomore quarterback Shane Steichen passed for 100 yards on just 12 of 27 passing after being forced into action when starter Kurt Nantkes suffered a hip injury on the Rebels' opening drive.